dpet/image_splitter/readme.md

+#Image Splitter

-Imge_splitter is hosted online at www.imagesplitter.ca.
+- Image Splitter is hosted online at www.imagesplitter.ca
+- It uses Query and Bootstrap
+- The logic can be found in includes/script.js

 This reporitory is for learning purposes for anyone interested in how it works.